savi-ai/savi-generic-rag-server/README.md

 4. Add tests for new functionality
 5. Submit a pull request

-## License

-[Add your license information here]

 ## Support

-For questions and support, please [create an issue](link-to-issues) or contact the development team.
+For questions and support, please [create an issue](link-to-issues)